GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/6.0/en.md

 - Hide "Excerpt as description" module if there are no CPTs enabled ([#2851](https://github.com/GatoGraphQL/GatoGraphQL/pull/2851))
 - Display the "Enable Logs?" settings only when some extension is using it ([#2853](https://github.com/GatoGraphQL/GatoGraphQL/pull/2853))
 - Hide the Schema tutorial page by default ([#2854](https://github.com/GatoGraphQL/GatoGraphQL/pull/2854))
-- Reorganized the Settings, splitting "Schema Configuration" into 2 elements:  "Schema Configuration" and  "Schema Type Configuration" ([#2861](https://github.com/GatoGraphQL/GatoGraphQL/pull/2861))
+- Reorganized the Settings, splitting "Schema Configuration" into 2 elements:  "Schema Configuration" and  "Schema Elements Configuration" ([#2861](https://github.com/GatoGraphQL/GatoGraphQL/pull/2861))

 ## Fixed